-I want to share some data showing you that brands like P&G, Chase Bank, and Uber slashed their ad budgets during the pandemic and saw exactly ZERO impact on their sales revenue.
+By the title of this article, I’m sure you can guess our short answer is no. We just covered how CEOs don’t think it works.
+During the pandemic, brands like P&G, Chase Bank, and Uber slashed their ad budgets and saw exactly ZERO impact on their sales revenue.

-20-40% of the clicks on paid ads are fraudulent.
+- 36% of the clicks on paid ads are fraudulent.
+(Search Engine Journal)

 Most people think marketing is just people buying ads.
 Google, Facebook, and other social media platforms only exist because they convinced brands to spend money on “highly targeted” ads based on our behavior, demographics, or interests.
 That’s creepy!

 But they must work, right?
 Cumulatively, brands spend more than $300 billion on digital ads each year!

 The truth is, most marketers are simply lining the pockets of big ad tech execs, paying for bot traffic, and delivering no measurable revenue from ad spend.

 - Digital ads don’t work!
 And we have the data to prove it.

 - When brands slash their PPC and banner ad budgets, they notice paid traffic drops but sales are unchanged.

 - Venture capital is fleeing ad tech, seeking more sustainable solutions.

 - Our clients spend just 5% of their ad budget on Content marketing but see 7x ROI on average.